 CRITICAL ROOT ZONE (CRZ).
 A circular region measured outward from a tree trunk representing the essential area of the roots that must be maintained or protected for the tree's survival.
 CRZ is one foot of radial distance for every inch of tree diameter measured at 4.5 feet above ground level, with a minimum of eight feet.
-For significant trees, the formula changes to 1.5 feet for every inch of tree diameter at 4.5 feet above ground level, with a minimum of 12 feet.
-Also, the CRZ is the extent of the dripline of a tree with an unaltered canopy.
+For significant trees, the formula changes to 1.5 feet for every inch of tree diameter at 4.5 feet above ground level, with a minimum of tree diameter at 4.5 feet above the tree's structure of the driptine of a tree with a minimum of 12 feet.
+Also, the CRZ is the extent of the driptine of a tree with an unaltered canopy.